CPA: Character Generation

 How to spend experience points (XP):

-- The player must declare to the group their intent to spend XP on a skill, focus skill or talent, when they intend to do so.
+1. The player must declare to the group their intent to spend XP on a skill or talent, when they intend to do so.

 Talent Advancement:

-To acquire a talent, after declaration and approval, a player simply spends 5 XP and then selects the desired talent from the talent list.
-Note that each talent may have its own special requirements.- For example, before taking the "Sword Elite" talent, the player must have at least the "Sword Expert" talent.
+To acquire a talent, after meeting requirements, declaration and approval, a player simply spends 5 XP and then selects the desired talent from the talent list.
+Note that each talent may have its own special requirements.

 Statistic Advancement: